-FIGURE 3 The connection between two systems that support comprehension, "The word identification system and the word comprehension system," is illustrated.
+Figure 3.
+The connection between two systems that support comprehension, "The word identification system and the word comprehension system," is illustrated.
 As words are identified, they are comprehended in relation to the representation of the text.
 The comprehension process links the word to an existing referent (or event) in a mental model or extends the mental model to include a new or updated referent (or event).
 Semantic units activated with word identification are part of this process (the activation phase of the CI model), but the selection of meaning is influenced by the reader's immediate representation of the text.
+From Perfetti and Stafura (2014).

-of Figure 3) of the C-I model (Kintsch, 1988).
+To return to the review of comprehension theories, we see that the word comprehension model corresponds roughly to the construction (upper part of Figure 3) and integration phases (lower part of Figure 3) of the C-I model (Kintsch, 1988).
 However, we do not assume that this integration is necessarily an active process.
 It is at least partly (if not mainly) a memory-driven process, in which words from the recently read text and the propositions they encode (the text model) are highly accessible in memory.
 A word, as it is read, "resonates" with these memories, and connections are made without an active construction process, which can later tune and correct the representation.
 This process is adaptive for comprehension insofar as what is activated in memory is relevant and consistent with the current state of the situation model.
 However, even information that has been updated and is no longer relevant can continue to exert an influence on comprehension (O'Brien, Cook, & Guéraud, 2010; O'Brien et al., 1998).
 Active construction may become necessary when coherence breaks down and requires new structures to be built (Gernsbacher, 1990).
 However, the value of a more passive memory process is that text integration can occur at low cost to processing resources, and this may be the default integration processing mode within and across sentences.

 It is not completely clear whether immediate updating of the situation model is sufficient to protect comprehension from the intrusion of no-longer relevant information (O'Brien et al., 2010; Zwaan & Madden, 2004).
-However, this issue may not matter much for word-to-text integration, as we have considered it here.
+This issue may not matter much for word-to-text integration in short texts (e.g., ~2 sentences).
 This is because the relevant memory traces have been established just prior to the word to be read (although across a sentence boundary) and there is not much contradictory discarded information to produce interference.
-With longer stretches of text to contribute more information in memory, interference may be more likely.
+However, with longer stretches of text to contribute more information in memory, interference may be more likely.
+This is an active area of research in our lab.